bvader/howtos/basic-security-elasticsearch/README.md

 ...
 ```

-We will be setting up TLS on the node for both the [Transport Layer](https://www.elastic.co/guide/en/elasticsearch/reference/7.15/security-basic-setup.html) and [HTTPS](https://www.elastic.co/guide/en/elasticsearch/reference/7.15/security-basic-setup-https.html).
-We will creating self-signed certs using the `elasticsearch-certutil` tool.
+We will be setting up TLS on the node for both the [Transport Layer](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-basic-setup.html) and [HTTPS](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-basic-setup-https.html).
+We will creating non-trusted / self-signed certs using the `elasticsearch-certutil` tool docs [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html).
 First we will create a CA (certificate authority) and then use that to generate the certificates.

-Note you will want to create the cert with the internal address, and loopback and a dns entry for `localhost`.
-If you have an addition external IP you would add to the ip list as well.
-We also specify the `hostname` for the DNS section.
-We are also going to extract / create the ca for later use, you will need it.
-We are going to create them and then put them in a certs directory in the elasticsearch config directory.

 Just take the defaults for all the question and skip the passwords for the .p12s, you can try that later if you like.

 ``` bash
 sudo -i